 Ad populum fallacy or appeal to popularity fallacy.

-A common case is the Fox News defenders.
-When someone criticized fox news their defenders would point at the networks ratings.
-As if the criticism is invalid simply because a lot of people like or watch the network.
-A lot of people believing in something has nothing to do with whether what they believe in is true or not.
+The Ad Populum fallacy is a logical error where someone accepts something as true or legitimate simply because a lot of people accept or believe it.
+A common example is the Fox News defense.
+When someone criticizes Fox News, its defenders point to the network’s ratings — as if the criticism is invalid simply because a lot of people like or watch it.
+The number of people who believe something has nothing to do with whether what they believe is actually true.

 Further Reading: